rfabbri/pd-macambira/externals/zexy/README.txt

 see installation/linux
 the configure-script should work here too

-e.g.: use the "--with-pd =/Applications/Pd.app/Contents/Resources/" option
+e.g.: use the "--with-pd=/Applications/Pd.app/Contents/Resources/" option
 to tell ./configure where the pd sources are.

 note on generating dependencies: